captn-nick/MSFS-Mod-Selector/README.md

 This project was built using the NetBeans IDE.
 JFrames and JPanels are created and edited with the IDE’s Swing editor.

 ## Closing note
-This program will also be available for download through https://flightsim.to/.
+This program is also available for download at https://flightsim.to/file/1124/mod-selector.

 ## Happy Flying!